Trump fires foreign policy hawk Bolton, citing strong disagreements

 “Biegun much more like Pompeo understands that the president is the president, that he makes the decisions,” said a source close to the White House.

-Also considered in the running is Deputy Secretary of State John Sullivan, who had been expected to be named U.S. ambassador to Russia.
+Also considered in the running is Deputy Secretary of State John Sullivan, who had been expected to be named U.S. ambassador to Russia, and Richard Grenell, U.S. ambassador to Germany, people familiar with the matter said.

 White House spokeswoman Stephanie Grisham said “many, many issues” led to Trump’s decision to ask for Bolton’s resignation.
 She would not elaborate.